 4 years ago, Anjali gave birth to our son, Alex.
-We love being a family!
-When we realized that our hearts were open to another child, we did not hesitate; we knew that adoption was the right path for us.
+When we realized that our hearts were more than open to another child, we did not hesitate; we knew that adoption was the right path for us.

 We own a 5 bedroom home in a great neighborhood.
 We are less than two blocks from one of the two parks with playgrounds in our neighborhood.
 Our neighborhood holds family events in the park throughout the year, including Halloween parade, a farmers market from spring through fall and a summer ice cream get together.